duytu1232/setting_for_app/README.md

-# setting_for_app
+# Setting for App

-This is Setting Widget for basic app
+This is the Setting Widget for a basic app